libbpf/bpfvv/HOWTO.md

 ### The C source view

-C source view panel (on the left) shows reconstructed C source lines.
+The C source view panel (on the left) shows reconstructed C source lines.

-Raw verifier log might contain source line information, and bpfvv attempts to reconstruct the source code and associate it with the instructions.
+A raw verifier log might contain source line information, and bpfvv attempts to reconstruct the source code and associate it with the instructions.
-Here is how it looks like in the raw log:
+Here is how it looks in the raw log:
 ```
 1800: R1=scalar() R10=fp0
 ; int rb_print(rbtree_t __arg_arena *rbtree) @ rbtree.bpf.c:507